User Generated Content Examples, Tips, and Tactics for Social Media

 7. Actively share UGC online

 Your social media platforms and website are great places to share all the UGC your brand gets.
 People love being recognized and acknowledged.
-So, when brands engage with people's user-generated content by commenting, liking, and re-posting videos, Instagram Stories, and posts, people tend to share more social media posts about them.
+So, when brands engage with people's user-generated content by commenting, liking, and re-posting their customer photos, videos, Instagram Stories, and posts, people tend to share more social media posts about them.

-Woods Coffee encourages users to tag them in posts using #WoodsCoffee and #PNWoods.
+Woods Coffee encourages social media users to tag them in posts using #WoodsCoffee and #PNWoods.
 Their feed is full of images and Reels from customers in their community who love their coffee and cute shops.

 You'll see more content created about your brand when you acknowledge the content people create about you.
 As your brand grows bigger, you'll likely re-post fewer user-generated content from your followers and customers, but you should still engage with them as it'll keep the organic promotion of your brand strong.